zilexa/Homeserver/filesystem/README.md

 - Scenario2 default: `sudo mkfs.btrfs -f -L data1 –m single /dev/sda`
 - Scenario2 Raid0: `sudo mkfs.btrfs -f -L data1 –m raid0 /dev/sda`
 - Scenario2 Raid0: `sudo mkfs.btrfs -f -L data1 –d raid1 /dev/sda`
-More commands and info about BtrFS: https://docs.oracle.com/cd/E37670_01/E37355/html/ol_about_btrfs.html
+More commands and info about BtrFS can be found via the official doc or by Googling.
+I prefer this doc as [quick reference](https://docs.oracle.com/cd/E37670_01/E37355/html/ol_about_btrfs.html).

 ### Step 3: setup-storage.sh & adjust for your disks
 Don't just run the script!
 Open it in Pluma or other text editor.
 Read the comments.